opensearch-project/sql/docs/dev/Doctest.md

-## 2.2 ES Test Instance
+## 2.2 OpenSearch Test Instance

 ### 2.2.1 Testing framework

 We have two options here

-1. Use ES integration testing framework, same as SQL Plugin integration test.
+1. Use OpenSearch integration testing framework, same as SQL Plugin integration test.
-2. Spin up ES instance with SQL Plugin installed without gradle build the package, simply `./gradlew run`
+2. Spin up OpenSearch instance with SQL Plugin installed without gradle build the package, simply `./gradlew run`

-The reason we are not using ES test framework, is due to the difficulty of integrating Python code to a Java based framework, considering we are using python built-in module `doctest` for implementation
+The reason we are not using OpenSearch test framework, is due to the difficulty of integrating Python code to a Java based framework, considering we are using python built-in module `doctest` for implementation

 ### 2.2.2 Gradle